okuvshynov/vimqq/README.md

    is done in the chat buffer.
 It is reasonably easy to copy/paste the code.

 Features:
- - Support for both Claude remote models through paid API and local models via llama.cpp server (or compatible);
- - streaming response from llama.cpp server, so that user can start reading it as it is being generated.
-Llama3-70B can produce 8-10 tps on Apple M2 Ultra, which is very close to human reading rate.
-   This way user will not waste any time waiting for reply;
  - optional extra context via |ctags|.
 To answer questions about a piece of code one might need to navigate to other definitions which could be located in different files across the codebase.
 Including entire codebase in the context quickly becomes impractical.
 Rather than doing embedding lookup we utilize very commonly used ctags to add potentially relevant context to our queries;
+ - streaming response from llama.cpp server, so that user can start reading it as it is being generated.
+Llama3-70B can produce 8-10 tps on Apple M2 Ultra, which is very close to human reading rate.
+   This way user will not waste any time waiting for reply;
  - KV cache warmup for llama.cpp.
 In cases of high-memory but low-compute hardware configuration for LLM inference (Apple devices, CPU-only machines) processing original prompt might take a while in cases of large context